gururajbhupal/ECE3400-Team15/Lab3/index.md

 * Memory requirement to store the data is less.
 * Data size is less, hence processing will be faster and hence helps to decrease latency during data transmission.

-Our Data Protocol organization can be seen below.
+Our Data Protocol organization is as follows.

 ### Nibble 1
 [0:3] - Robot x co-ordinate (Range is 0-8 since its a 9x9 matrix)